prasanth-2812/Portfolio/replit.md

-# Portfolio Website
+# Kathi Prasanth - Portfolio Website

 ## Overview

-This is a modern full-stack portfolio website built with React/TypeScript frontend and Express.js backend.
-The application showcases a personal portfolio with interactive 3D elements, responsive design, and professional presentation of skills, projects, and contact information.
+This is an advanced full-stack portfolio website for Kathi Prasanth, a Full Stack Web Developer with B.Tech in Information Technology.
+The website showcases professional skills in Python, React, Node.js, HTML, CSS, JavaScript, and Machine Learning.
+Features separate pages with advanced animations, Three.js 3D elements, interactive movable objects, and a fully functional contact form with email notifications.
 The project uses a monorepo structure with shared TypeScript schemas and is configured for both development and production environments.

+## Recent Changes

+**August 31, 2025**
+- Created separate pages for About, Skills, Projects, and Contact with routing support
+- Implemented advanced Framer Motion animations throughout all pages
+- Added backend email service using Nodemailer for contact form submissions
+- Enhanced Three.js integration with interactive 3D elements on all pages
+- Updated navigation system to support multi-page routing with wouter
+- Created contact form API endpoint with automatic email notifications to both user and website owner
+- Added responsive design improvements and smooth page transitions
+- Implemented featured project showcase highlighting ML Phishing Detector
+- Enhanced skills section with animated progress bars and interactive cards

 ## User Preferences